Yatekii/jep106/README.md

 git clone https://github.com/Tiwalun/jep106-parser.git
 cd jep106-parser
 # Download the latest version of the PDF, say, JEP106BE.pdf

+# Rust
 # Then run the following command to parse the PDF and generate the `codes.rs`
 cargo run -- --pdf JEP106BE.pdf --jep_version BE
 # Copy the `codes.rs` to the src/ folder and format it
 mv codes.rs /path/to/jep106/src/codes.rs
 cargo fmt

+# NPM/JSON
+# Then run the following command to parse the PDF and generate the `codes.json`
+cargo run -- --pdf JEP106BE.pdf --jep_version BE --format json
+# Copy the `codes.json` to the src/ folder and format it
+mv codes.json /path/to/jep106/src/codes.json

 ```

 ## License